Frequently Asked Questions

 - I have applied and my status is showing as incomplete.
 What does this mean?

-- I have been provisionally accepted.
-What does this mean?
+- I have been conditionally accepted.
+What does this mean

 - What do I do if I want someone else to have access to my information or inquire on my behalf?

 - When will I get my registration information and timetable for the program I have been accepted into?